AriaKillebrewBruehl/senior-thesis/thesis-blog.md

 ## _Basically a place where I will dump all my thoughts about the process and my feelings about thesis-life_

+# 02.24.2023

+Thesis meeting questions

+- is my approach for getting magnitude and direction from sobel correct?

+  - it looks like the angle may already be perpendicular to the line? should we b perpendicular to the line or parallel to it?

+- what does it mean if a vector just has magnitude and direction and no anchor point? or is the anchor point just the (i, j) spot on the grid where that data is?

+- if we normailze then we just give every vector a magnitude of 1 right?

 # 02.16.2023

 Kang et al. steps

 - [ ] For each pixel-centered kernel

   - [ ] Perform a nonlinear vector smoothing such that the salient edge directions are preserved while weak edges are directed to follow the neighboring dominant ones

     - [ ] To preserve sharp corners encourage smoothing among the edges with similar orientations

   - [ ] $t^{new}(x) = \frac{1}{k} \sum_{y \in \Omega(x)} \phi(x, y)t^{cur}(y)w_s(w, y)w_m(x, y)w_d(x,y)$

     - [ ] $\Omega(x)$ denotes the neighborhood of $x$

     - [ ] $k$ is the vector normalizing term

     - [ ] Spatial weight function $w_s(x, y) = 1$ if $||x-y|| < r$, $0$ otherwise

       - [ ] Radially symmetric box filter of radius $r$ where $r$ is the radius of the kernel $\Omega$

     - [ ] $w_m$ is the magnitude weight function $w_m(x, y) = \frac{1}{2}(1 + tanh[upeta \cdot (\hat{g}(y) - \hat{g}(x))])$

       - [ ] $\hat{g](z)}$ is the normalized gradient magnitude at $z$ and $\upeta$ control the fall-off rate
         - [ ] They set $\upeta = 1$

     - [ ] $w_d$ if the direction weight function $w_d(x, y) =| t^{cur}(x) \cdot t^{cur}(y)|$ where $t^{cur}(z)$ denotes the current normalized tangent vector at $z$

       - [ ] Reverse the direction of $t^{cur}(y)$ before smoothing using the sign function $\phi(x, y) \in {1, -1}$

         - [ ] $\phi(x, y) = 1$ if $t^{cur}(x) \cdot t^{cur}(y) >0, -1$ otherwise

   - [ ] $t^0(x)$ is obtained by taking perpendicular vectors from the initial gradient map $g^0(x)$ of the input image
     - [ ] Normalized before use
     - [ ] $g^0(x)$ is computed by employing Sobel operator

 Steps that need to be taken to go from current method to Son et. al

 - [ ] Change current edge detection to flow base line drawing from King et al.
   - [ ] This gives the tangential direction at each feature pixel
 - [x] Finding isophotes
   - [ ] Add isophotes to the feature line map
 - [ ] Determine direction vectors for while (non-feature) pixels with scattered data interpolation to the vectors at feature pixels
   - [ ] Multi level B-spline interpolation
     - [ ] Before this convert direction vectors to 2x2 structure tensors ate avoid cancel-our of opposite vectors
     - [ ] At non feature pixels an Eigen vector of the interpolated structure serves as the new direction vector
 - [ ] Structure grid
   - [ ] G is a vector-valued image (G: p -> (t0, t1)) where t0 and t1 denote the distances from pixel p to nearest grid lines measured along the two perpendicular local axes
     - [ ] D is desired interval between neighboring grid lines then ti in [0, d/2] reflects the periodic nature of the grid
       - [ ] Same interval is used in tangential and normal feature directions (default is d = 6)
         - [ ] Stipple dots are located at (0, 0) and hatching lines are placed along (t0, 0) or (0, t1)
   - [ ] G is constructed by running two passes to stripe pattern synthesis along tangential and normal feature directions
 - [ ] Stripe pattern synthesis
   - [ ] Stripe pattern is synthesized via iterative refinement of the distance values in P through local optimization

 Things I think could add

 - [ ] Kang et al line drawing

 - [ ] Maybe try Gaussian smoothing the grayscale tone map T to reduce noise and avoid abrupt tone changes

 - [ ] ###### Try pixel based dot rendering

 # 02.13.2023